Killzone: Liberation: Plot

 The next step for Templar is to assault Metrac's mountain fortress and rescue Batton.
 Luger aids him on the mission.
 There, he fights many of Helghan's elite warriors (including a giant cybernetic unit) before encountering and killing Metrac in a final showdown.
 Afterwards, Templar locates Evelyn and escapes with her just before the fortress is destroyed.
-The game's outro marks the beginning of Killzone 2, as we hear Visari speaking of nuclear weapons which he intends to use on ISA forces.
+The game's outro marks the beginning of Killzone 2, as players hear Visari speaking of nuclear weapons which he intends to use on ISA forces.

-In the fifth, downloadable chapter, Jan is sent on a mission to the former Vektan capital of Sedah city.
+In the fifth downloadable chapter, Templar is sent on a mission to the former Vektan capital of Sedah.
 Even though Metrac is no more, the enemy forces are still coordinated and fighting well.
 ISA believes that the unknown traitor is supplying Helghan with information.
-The only suspect is Rico, Jan's friend.
-Battling his way through the war-ravaged city, Jan finally finds Rico, who reveals that the traitor is, in fact, Stratson, who not only sold the planet to Helghast, but has become the shadow commander of the remaining Helghan forces.
-Jan proceeds to the Royal Palace of Vekta, where Stratson is located, battling hordes of Helghast and even Stratson's personal elite guard on his way.
+The only suspect is Rico, Templar's friend.
+Battling his way through the war-ravaged city, Templar finally finds Rico, who reveals that the traitor is, in fact, Stratson, who not only sold the planet to Helghast, but has become the shadow commander of the remaining Helghan forces.
+Templar proceeds to the Royal Palace of Vekta, where Stratson is located, battling hordes of Helghast and even Stratson's personal elite guard on his way.
 There, he engages the general in combat.
-However, Stratson is well-prepared and uses his armored mecha against Jan, but is ultimately defeated.
-He, wounded, is then arrested by ISA forces.
+However, Stratson is well-prepared and uses his armored mecha against Templar, but is ultimately defeated.
+A wounded Stratson is then arrested by ISA forces.